Journeys to school should be safer than ever as schools in Wiltshire are being encouraged to apply f...

-I have been helping both individuals and the Parish Council to deal with thorny planning issues and I hope that we will have success with these.
+I have been helping both individuals and the Parish Council to deal with thorny planning and road safety issues and I hope that we will have success with these.
 I am also trying to help the village keep up its excellent appearance and condition by sponsoring one of the new village flower planters.

 Another issue that I feel strongly about is the construction of wind farms in our beautiful county.
-I oppose the construction of wind farms unless all the affected local residents agree to their construction.
+I oppose the construction of local onshore wind farms unless all the affected local residents agree to their construction.

 The recent solar issue has created a great deal of concern in the village.
 I am generally in favour of renewable energy but I do not want to see our countryside littered with solar farms.
 I have adopted a policy of negotiating hard on those applications where I see little chance of winning a planning appeal and did this successfully with the Poulshot Lodge application which was supported by Seend Parish Council.
 I opposed the Sandridge Solar application on grounds of its unacceptable scale, visual impact and cumulative effect and was pleased to be able to say so at the recent Strategic Planning Committee which voted to refuse this application.
 However the decision of the Planning Inspectorate was to support the application and the solar farm has now been built .

 One issue which I am really pleased to have been instrumental in solving is the long running parking problem at Martinslade caused by canal residents parking in Spout Lane.
 Working together with Wiltshire Council, Seend Parish Council, the Melksham Community Area Transport Group and the Operational Flood Working Group we have been able to enable the construction of a new lay-by which has solved the parking problems on Spout Lane.